 Interest Rates

 Total project costs, including interest during construction and financing fees, are an estimated $632 million, funded 70/30 debt/equity.
 Multi-lateral agencies are expected to provide all of the debt, an approximate $443 million, at an average interest rate of 10%.
-[CAPEX FIGURES DO NOT MATCH THE $632 COST ESTIMATE.]

 Taxes

-RioGen is expected to secure exemptions from ICMS (VAT) on construction-related costs.
+Riogen is expected to secure exemptions from ICMS (VAT) on construction-related costs.

 The effective income tax rate is 34%, which includes a social contribution rate of 9%, income tax of 15% and additional income tax of 10% on income in excess of 240,000.

-Applicable Brazilian revenue taxes are the PIS/COFINS (3.65%) and Aneel fee (1%).
+Applicable Brazilian revenue taxes are the PIS/COFINS (3.65%) and Aneel fee (1%).[Differences in cash versus accounting taxes on Riogen are as a result of timing differences relating to maintenance expense accruals which are only tax deductible upon spending these items.]

-[DISCUSS TAX VS. CASH TAXES]

 Key Projected Results